nrwl/nx/docs/shared/guides/module-federation/dynamic-mfe-angular.md

 To add Angular-related features to our newly created monorepo we need to install the Angular Plugin.
 Again, this is pretty easy to do:

 {% callout type="warning" title="Be at the root" %}
 Check that you are now at the root of your monorepo in your terminal.
-If not, run `cd ng-mfe`.
+If not, run `cd ng-mf`.
 {% /callout %}

 ```bash